-As part of a national initiative called Pharmacy First, local community pharmacists are able to offer free treatment for a range of common health conditions without the need for a prescription.
-These include urinary tract infections, impetigo, bacterial conjunctivitis, vaginal thrush, skin conditions such as eczema and contact dermatitis and skin infections such as cellulitis, insect bites and nail infections.
-For more information see the Pharmacy First Leaflet.
+As part of a national initiative called NHS Pharmacy First Scotland, pharmacists are able to offer free treatment for a range of common health conditions without the need for a prescription.
+These include urinary infections, impetigo, conjunctivitis, vaginal thrush and eczema.
+Pharmacists across Forth Valley also provide a local service which provides free treatment and advice for minor skin conditions and skin infections such as dermatitis, cellulitis, insect bites and nail infections.

 There is no need to make an appointment – just walk into any pharmacy to access the expert advice and services on offer.